 This recipe is essentially just a halloumi noodle stir fry with spring onions, chilli pepper, garlic and ginger, red bell pepper and pak choi.
 Plus a homemade sweet chilli stir fry sauce made in the same pan at the same time!
 I chose to use fresh egg noodles to soak it all up well, but if you prefer a different type of noodle then feel free to substitute – even cooked spaghetti could work!

 It’s actually the first stir-fry recipe on this blog – the only other noodle dish is my homemade pot noodles.
-However, you can get another noodle recipe from me in my free recipe ebook – one of the exclusive recipes is a 5-spice chicken and pak choi noodle stir-fry, so if you want to check it out then you can get your copy here.
 But, while those are delicious, I must say that I much prefer this recipe!
 After all, I’m a major fan of anything containing halloumi, sweet chilli, garlic and chilli peppers!

 The sweet chilli sauce is actually super simple with only 4 ingredients: